 Also, unless there is a clash of events, don't cancel your usual appointments in the gym or in your sports club.
 Sports will help you get out of the house, clear your head and give you more room to breath - that's exactly what you need to relax right now!
 On top of that, it's very healthy and will help you survive the holidays feeling fit and good with yourself, instead of bloated and stressed.
 And if you do feel tense in the evening, you should take a nice, hot bath with some drops of calming Lavender essential oils.
 Your muscles can relax, and you can forget the stress for a couple of minutes.
 It will only take some 30 minutes, but you will feel much better after.

 Your Christmas party is over, the food all taken care of, the guests happy and on their way home.
 Unfortunately, now comes the post-party clean-up, so that means even more work for you.
-Why don't you treat yourself to a special Christmas present by booking a professional cleaning service?
+On thing that can help already is to check out our post-party green cleaning list.
+Then, why don't you treat yourself to a special Christmas present by booking professional cleaning services, (their green cleaning products make a great gift too)?
 Your whole house will be sparkling, and all without you getting stressed out and worked up about it!
 After all the work you've put into your holiday celebration, you deserve to have somebody else take care of the mess.
 Your party was a huge success, so book a cleaning service and relax, knowing that your house will be clean in no time at all!

 Christmas and New Year’s Eve can be very stressful days, but with those suggestions, you should be able to make them more relaxed for yourself this year.
 We wish you and your whole family very happy and hopefully relaxed holidays, and a great time getting together with all your friends and family!